GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ![Partial Transcript App flowchart](images/flowchart.png "Partial Transcript App flowchart")

 ## Scenario

+QUESTION FOR JACOB-TO DISCUSS MONDAY: What is the ideal business scenario?
+Here are two possible examples.
+Which would be best?

+To ensure agents are maintaining a professional tone, a contact center admin wants to quickly scan call transcripts in real-time and monitor calls where specific phrases are uttered.

+A new product has recently shipped, but there is a manufacturing flaw that is resulting in dissatisfied customers.
+A contact center admin wants to quickly scan call transcripts in real-time and monitor calls where the new product is being discussed in order to provide updated information about warranty work.

+## Solution

-The sample app is about an admin dashboard that allows administrators to view active conversations in the admin's organization queues.
-The administrator can look at info about each conversation, including the ongoing transcript, and assign the call and "standing" of the call.
-The "standing" of the call is a binary good-or-bad state depending whether the agent uttered one of the red-listed words.
-The blueprint describes the required steps to develop and integrate this app into the Genesys Cloud app.
+The sample app included in this blueprint solution is admin dashboard that allows administrators to view active conversations in their organization's queues.
+The administrator can look at info about each conversation, including the ongoing transcript, and assign a "standing" to each call.
+The "standing" is a simple good-or-bad state that is based on whether the agent uttered one of the red-listed words.

+The blueprint describes the required steps to develop and integrate this sample app into Genesys Cloud.

+QUESTION: Does the sample app appear in the Genesys Cloud app?
+Or does it run standalone?
+Can we get a screenshot?
+Where are the red-listed words defined?
+Can you show me?

 ## Contents

+TONI: You need to update this TOC: Requirements should be Prerequisites, Sample app overview alt text is wrong, Missing the section Configure the React project to use Genesys Cloud SDK

 * [Solution components](#solution-components "Goes to the Solutions components section")
 * [Requirements](#requirements "Goes to the Requirements section")